Infocyte/extension-docs/README.md

 Infocyte welcomes any contributions to this repository.
 The preferred method is to
-[open a pull request](https://help.github.com/en/articles/about-pull-requests) with a description of the incoming extension.
-The extension will undergo a code review before being merged.
+[open a pull request](https://help.github.com/en/articles/about-pull-requests) with a description of the change.

+If you would like to collaborate on an extension, reach out to Infocyte support and you will be connected to someone that will work with you on it.

 ### Feature Requests
 If there is a feature you would like seen added to the extension system, feel